PaulGilmartin/graph_wrap/README.md

 ## Highlights:

-* The dynamic nature of the build of the GraphQL layer means that you can continue to develop your existing REST based API and know that the graphql schema will be kept up-to-date automatically.
+* The dynamic nature of the build of the GraphQL layer means that you can continue to develop your existing REST based API and know that the GraphQL schema will be kept up-to-date automatically.

-* Since the graphql layer is using the REST API under-the-hood, you can be sure that important things like **serialization**, **authentication**, **authorization** and **filtering** will be consistent between your REST view and the corresponding GraphQL type.
+* Since the GraphQL layer is using the REST API under-the-hood, you can be sure that important things like **serialization**, **authentication**, **authorization** and **filtering** will be consistent between your REST view and the corresponding GraphQL type.